Koredotcom/docs/docs/xo/apis/publish-bot.md

 <li><em>false</em>: Skip the training.

 <p>
-<mark><strong>Note:</strong> By default, the platform automatically initiates training upon bot publishing to ensure that the bot is trained with the latest ML and KG changes.
-Skipping the training can result in issues in intent detection and flow execution.</mark>
+<strong>Note:</strong> By default, the platform automatically initiates training upon bot publishing to ensure that the bot is trained with the latest ML and KG changes.
+Skipping the training can result in issues in intent detection and flow execution.
 </li>
 </ul>
    </td>